Integral action for bilinear systems with application to counter current heat exchanger: Introduction

+Finally, we propose a second strategy based on a pure output-feedback controller combined directly with integral action.
+While this approach requires simpler implementation, it rests on more restrictive assumptions than the observer-based strategy.
+We analyze the properties of this controller leveraging tools inspired by singular perturbation methods, as developed in \cite{simpson2020analysis,lorenzetti2022saturating}.
+This analysis highlights the trade-off between the structural simplicity of the control law and the theoretical conditions required to guarantee its validity.

+In the second part of this work, we experimentally validate the proposed control strategies on a physical heat exchanger.
+Specifically, we benchmark the performance of the observer-based output-feedback strategy against a standard Proportional-Integral (PI) controller.
+While the provided theoretical analysis focuses on the stability properties of pure integral action, the experimental comparison employs a PI controller to represent the current industrial standard.
+Comparison with this standard highlights the significant advantages of the proposed controller.

-Among the three proposed strategies, the second control law is identified as the most complete, owing to its increased set of tuning parameters and the incorporation of a state observer.
-For these reasons, the second control approach has been selected for experimental validation on a physical heat exchanger system.
-While proportional-integral-derivative (PID) controllers remain the standard in both industrial and laboratory settings, the proposed controller, specifically formulated for a bilinear dynamical system, offers significant advantages.
-It ensures stability at both the local and global levels.
-The integration of a state observer is particularly advantageous in practical applications where the number of physical sensors is limited.
-The observer allows for accurate reconstruction of the system state, providing critical information for real-time monitoring, fault detection, and the timely diagnosis of malfunctions.
-This capability enhances the reliability and maintainability of the overall control architecture in real-world industrial contexts.
+Specifically formulated for bilinear dynamical system, our approach ensures stability at both local and global levels-guarantees that generic linear controllers cannot provide.
+Furthermore, the integration of a state observer proves critical in applications where physical sensors are limited.
+By enabling accurate reconstruction of the system state, the observer facilitates real-time monitoring and fault diagnosis, thereby enhancing the reliability and maintainability of the control architecture in real-world contexts.

-The paper is organized as follows.
 In Section \ref{sec:higlight}, the control problem is introduced and the proposed control laws are described.
 Section \ref{sec:proof} provides proof of the control strategies presented earlier.
 In Section~\ref{sec:model}, the bilinear model of the counter-current heat exchanger is formulated.
 The experimental tests are then presented and discussed in Section~\ref{sec:simu}, followed by concluding remarks and future research directions in Section~\ref{sec:conclusions}.